LuckyHead11/PlottingPedro/README.md

 # Plotting Pedro

 ## Overview
-Plotting Pedro is a plotting software designed by FTC Team #14840 that allows you to drag points on a field and output that into code which then you can use in Pedro Pathing
+Plotting Pedro is a plotting software designed by FTC Team **#14840: DCS Mechwarriors** that allows you to develop Beziur Lines, and Curves, lastly outputting that into code which then you can use in Pedro Pathing developed by Team **#10158: Scott's Bots**.

 ## Features
-- **Bezier Curve Drawing**: Draw Bezier curves by clicking on the start and end points.
+- **Bezier Curve Manipulation**: Allows you to control start and end points, along with 2 control points
-- **Curve Manipulation**: Adjust control points of the Bezier curves using sliders.
-- **Curve Selection**: Select and focus on different curves using mouse clicks or keyboard arrows.
-- **Linearization**: Linearize the selected curve with a button click.
-- **Clear Curves**: Clear all curves with a button click.
-- **Mouse Position Display**: Display the current mouse position in inches on the screen.
-- **Configurable Settings**: Load and save configuration settings from a `config.txt` file.
+- **Configurable Settings**: Load and save configuration settings from a config.txt file
+- **Support**:

 ## Installation
 1. Ensure you have Python installed on your system.